riceissa/issarice.com/wiki/advice-for-young-people.md

 [gwern][gwern_lw] is probably one of the most well-known users on LessWrong.
-He also has a [website][gwern] that has numerous essays on eveything from nootropics to Wikipedia editing.
+He also has a [website][gwern] that has numerous essays on everything from nootropics to Wikipedia editing.
 His notion of [Long Content][g about] is also especially inspiring: "if one holds onto every glimmer of genius for years, then even the dullest person may look a bit like a genius himself".
 For high school students especially, the essays